TheComputationalCore/java-basic-programs/Problems.md

 # Branching & Looping Statements Problems

 This file lists the programming exercises focused on branching and looping statements in Java.
-The solutions to these problems are implemented in the Java files in this repository (`QuestionOne.java` to `QuestionSixA.java`).
+The solutions to these problems are implemented in the Java files in this repository.

 ## Problem Statement